What is the Japan Exchange Group?

 Japan Exchange Group is a Tokyo-based financial services corporation that operates different financial instruments exchange markets.
 It facilitates the trading of Japan’s financial securities under the country’s Financial Instruments and Exchange Act.
 It was established in 2013 following the merger between Tokyo Stock Exchange Group and Osaka Securities Exchange.

-Japan Exchange Group is the largest stock exchange in Asia.
+The Japan Exchange Group is the largest stock exchange in Asia.
 It is also the world’s third largest stock exchange after NYSE Euronext and NASDAQ OMX Group.
-Joining the ranks of elite exchanges globally, Japan Exchange Group boasts a market capitalization of US$4.48 trillion.
+Joining the ranks of elite exchanges globally, it boasts a market capitalization of US$4.48 trillion.

 Business Model of the Japan Exchange Group